Plano East Senior High School: Band

 The Plano East Band consists of four concert bands (The Wind Ensemble, Symphonic Band, Concert Band, and Varsity Band), the Plano East Marching Band, and a jazz ensemble.

 The band is one of the most decorated bands in Texas.
 In 2000, the band was named the winner of the Dale C. Harris Exemplary Band Program Award by the American School Band Directors Association.
 This distinction is annually awarded to the top band program in the United States.
-In addition, the band has 40 consecutive years of Superior Ratings and Sweepstakes Awards in the University Interscholastic League (UIL) for marching, concert, and sight-reading competitions.
+In addition, the band has 40 consecutive years of Superior Ratings and Sweepstakes Awards in the University Interscholastic League (UIL) for marching, concert, and sight-reading competitions, with the band recently being a finalist in the 2024 UIL 6A Area J Marching Contest, getting 10th place.
 In 2006, the Wind Ensemble was named honor band runner up at the State TMEA Honor Band competition.

 The Plano East Senior High Marching band has been a finalist in the Duncanville Marching Invitational six times since 1999 and was named Grand Champions in 2001.
 Additionally, the Plano East marching band was awarded the prestigious Sudler Shield award by the John Philip Sousa Foundation in 2012.